Indoor Air Pollution and Health

 Indoor Air Quality (IAQ) refers to the air quality within and around buildings and structures, especially as it relates to the health and comfort of building occupants.
 Understanding and controlling common pollutants indoors can help reduce your risk of indoor health concerns.

 Health effects from indoor air pollutants may be experienced soon after exposure or, possibly, years later.
-Return
+Return to IAQ FACTS

 Some health effects may show up shortly after a single exposure or repeated exposures to a pollutant.
 These include irritation of the eyes, nose, and throat, headaches, dizziness, and fatigue.
 Such immediate effects are usually short-term and treatable.
 Sometimes the treatment is simply eliminating the person's exposure to the source of the pollution, if it can be identified.
 Soon after exposure to some indoor air pollutants, symptoms of some diseases such as asthma may show up, be aggravated or worsened.